-Virtual machines (VMs for short) are excellent tools, especially for anyone who works with software development.
+Virtual machines are excellent tools, especially for anyone who works with software development.
 They often require a somewhat hefty host system to run because of the intense processing and hardware sharing needed to use them.

 A VM can even run slow if you do have a powerful system.
 Worst case, it might freeze, shut down, or just disappear altogether.
 They can also affect the performance of your host machine.